Performance in other environments

 High temperature

-Galvanized coatings will withstand continuous exposure to temperatures of approximately 200°C without any significant effect on the coating.
+Galvanized coatings will withstand infrequent exposure to temperatures of approximately 200°C without any significant effect on the coating.
 Above these temperatures there is a tendency for the outer zinc layer to separate, but the alloy-layer, which comprises the majority of the coating, remains intact.

 In contact with wood